miche1696/GetYourS-tTogether/README.md

 Whatsapp logging trhough audio.

-MVP:
+MVP - DONE:
-- Habit Setup and Logging : Easy way to track your progress without much hussle.
+- Habit Setup and Logging - DONE: Easy way to track your progress without much hussle.
 Limited kind of habits: Running, Training, Quit Smoking, Drink water, Walking.
-- Simple UX with text area. --> Is it convenient to do it through a whatsapp/telegram chat?
+- Simple UX with text area. - DONE --> Is it convenient to do it through a whatsapp/telegram chat?
 MVPv2:
 - Virtual assistant: It supports the habit tracking, enabling the or setup of the habit and logging.
 - Results/Tracking Calendar and Dashboard.